davenverse/shellfish/docs/tutorial/path.md

 parent / child / "some/more/locations"
 ```

-Now you can start using paths around the library!
 Note that these paths are compatible with the Java NIO paths, so you can use them interchangeably by calling the `toNioPath` value.